resurfaceio/containers/helm/resurfaceio/resurface/README.md

 provider: azure
 ```

+The **units** values is a string equal to either `binary` or `metric`.
+It is used to set the convention used for data units when configuring a release of this chart.
+When set to `binary`, powers to two (kiB, MiB, GiB, TiB) are used.
+When set to `metric`, powers of ten (kB, MB, GB, TB) are used.
+Defaults to `binary`.

 The **multinode** section is where the configuration to set multiple database nodes can be found.

 - **multinode.enabled**: boolean.
 If set to `true` worker nodes are enabled.
 Otherwise, the single-node configuration is used.
 Defaults to `false`